conference-websites/MobiHoc-2018/student-travel-grants.md

 ## Eligibility Requirements

-All full-time US and non US-based computer science and engineering undergraduate or graduate students may apply, regardless of their citizenship/visa status.
+All full-time computer science and engineering undergraduate or graduate students may apply, regardless of their citizenship/visa status.
 We also encourage those who do not have a paper in the conference, but wish to attend, to submit a travel grant application.
-We anticipate funding approximately 10 US-based undergraduate/graduate students at a rate of up to $1,000 per student, and at least 25% of the grant will be reserved for female students and minorities.
+We anticipate funding approximately 25 students at a rate of up to $1,000 per student.
+NSF offers 15 of these grants and places the additional requirement that eligible students must be based on a US University or are US citizens attending international universities.
+ACM Sigmobile offers the remaining 10 grants, which are open to all students.
+At least 25% of the grants will be reserved for female students and minorities.
-Travel for invited speakers (unless they are students) or post doctoral researchers will not be supported through these funds.
+Travel for invited speakers (unless they are students) or post doctoral researchers will **not** be supported through these funds.

 ## Submission Instructions

-An application for a travel grant should be submitted electronically through EDAS: [TBD](https://TBD).
+An application for a travel grant should be submitted electronically to HotCRP as a single PDF file, including all requested information: [TBD](https://TBD).

-The submission must specify whether the application is only for ACM program or for both ACM and NSF programs (if the student qualifies also for the NSF program).
+The submission site will ask whether the application is only for the ACM program or for both ACM and NSF programs (if the student qualifies also for the NSF program).
 To increase your chance, applications for funding should be submitted before  **May 24, 2018**.

 ## Application Materials

 Every application should include the following materials:

 - The applicant's vita